-Food Hygiene Rating Scheme
+National Food Hygiene Rating Scheme

 What is the National Food Hygiene Rating Scheme?

 The scheme is run by local authorities in England, Wales and Northern Ireland in partnership with the Food Standards Agency.
-A similar scheme based on a 'Pass' and 'Fail' system also operates in Scotland.

 Each food business is given a 'hygiene rating' when it is inspected by a food safety officer from Breckland Council.
-The hygiene rating shows how closely the business is meeting the requirements of food hygiene law.
+The hygiene rating shows how closely each business is meeting the requirements of food hygiene law.